 Palazzo Avino

 The Beach Club is 15 minutes and 350 meters below the hotel which was a 12th-century private villa for a noble Italian family.
-At the hotel proper, is a 20-meter outdoor pool and a sundeck with an infinity hydro pool.
+At the hotel proper is a 20-meter outdoor pool and a sundeck with an infinity hydro pool.

-Its 33 rooms and 10 guest suites have an incredible staff-to-guest ratio of 2 employees per room.
+Its 33 rooms and 10 guest suites have an incredible staff to guest ratio of 2 employees per room.
 The suites and rooms are amongst the most beautifully decorated on the Amalfi coast – an elegant luxury with terraces, private pools, and jacuzzis.

 Hotel Villa Fraulo